 Our happiness is not dependant on experiences or what we expect them to be.
 Happiness stems from loving ourselves and our lives exactly as they are.
 Knowing that joy and pain, strength and weakness, glory and failure are essential to the full experience of life.
 When we feel flawed and incapable of handling the things that life throws us, we shut down emotionally and magnetise to fear and can only see the doom and gloom and things go down from there.

 To free yourself from the negativity:

-- Paul Gilbert author of The Compassionate Mind has a program that helps people with severe shame and self-judgement to understand the harm they do to themselves
+Paul Gilbert author of The Compassionate Mind has a program that helps people with severe shame and self-judgment to understand the harm they do to themselves

 Use the soften, soothe, allow method

 SOOTHE “How can I comfort myself right now?”

 ALLOW Feeling it all, the safety of self-compassion it isn’t as scary to know you will be supported

 ‘It’s easier to open up to yourself when you can trust that your pain will be held in compassionate awareness.
 The beauty of self-compassion that is instead of replacing negative feelings with positive ones, new positive emotions are generated by embracing the negative ones.
 The positive emotions of care and connectedness are felt alongside our painful feelings.”

 People are often afraid to become compassionate towards themselves as they worry they will become weak, rejected or feel inadequate.
 When you remember to be self-compassionate, you acknowledge life may suck, but you don’t make it worse by being consumed with all the negativity.
 You can deal with whatever challenges life throws your way feeling the full range of emotions to bring you back to being whole.